We've collected a list of heritage committees and organisations for you to contact for further information about the

 This group has a collection of photos and memorabilia and history of Torquay.
 Monthly meetings held on the last Tuesday.
-History walk around Torquay and the history of Bells Beach and Bell Family, tracing the Cobb and Co Coach Trail.
+History Walking Trail around Torquay with 28 signs at site of local significance (a brochure can be downloaded from the group’s website).
 Open Sundays 2-4pm, 18 Price St, Torquay

 Winchelsea and District Historical Society